oemof/tespy/doc/tutorial.rst

 Components
 ^^^^^^^^^^

-This part contains two compressors with an intercooler between the compressors.
+This part contains two compressors with an intercooler between them.
 The cold side of the intercooler requires a source and a sink.
 Again, remember redefining the former sink "cp1" to a compressor and add a sink for the outlet of the coolant after the compressor system.

 .. code-block:: python